djpasseyjr/interfere/paper/paper.md

 Interfere offers tools to optimize forecasting methods for time series prediction.
-By using Interfere's cross validation objective function along with a hyperparameter optimizer (Optuna), it is possible to compare multiple hyperparameter setting on multiple folds of time series data.
+By using Interfere's cross validation objective function along with a hyperparameter optimizer such as Optuna [@akiba2019optuna], it is possible to compare hyperparameter settings on multiple folds of time series data.
 To simplify this process, every Interfere forecasting method comes with sensible preset hyperparameter ranges for the optimizer to explore.
+Using the cross validation objective function for hyperparameter optimization is demonstrated in the following code block.

 ```python